Nosmoht/ansible-module-foreman/README.md

 Ansible library to configure [Foreman] and manage hosts.

 # Requirements
-[python-foreman] >= 0.11.2 is required to be installed on the system where Ansible is started from.
+[python-foreman] >= 0.11.4 is required to be installed on the system where Ansible is started from.

 # Examples
 The following parameters are always required so the module knows how to connect to the Foreman [API v2].
+The are replaced in the examples by three dots (...).

 ```
 foreman_host: foreman.example.com